WANDR Riders' Info and Updates

 Keeping Your Phone Charged

-When riding the WANDR – your phone will be on GPS constantly with the screen on most of the time.
+When riding the WANDR – your phone will be using the built-in GPS constantly and the screen will be on most of the time.
 This is tough on batteries.

 From what we’ve tested, about 4 hours was achievable with all our phones, but for sure not 8 to 10 hours.
 So, part of your planning should be to deal with this!